Standup for Nuclear 2025

 Doel

-We call on the Belgian government to work collaboratively with all stakeholders to ensure the continued operation of technically feasible reactors.
-Now is the time to abolish the 2003 nuclear phaseout law, opening the door for new nuclear developments and positioning Belgium as a European leader in climate and energy innovation.
+the 2003 nuclear phaseout law, paving the way for new developments and positioning Belgium as a leader in climate and energy innovation once again.

 Image of a nuclear power plant at nightfall